Jill L. Grant

 - PhD, University of Waterloo

 Professor Grantʼs research examines planning theory and practice to understand how cities work and how planning can improve places that are important to us.
-Her recent studies profiled trends in planning Canadian suburbs, neighbourhood change in Halifax, and the influence of creative class and creative cities ideas on planning practice.
+Her recent studies profiled trends in planning Canadian suburbs, neighbourhood change in Halifax, coordinating multiple plans, and the influence of creative class and creative cities ideas on planning practice.

 - Grant, Jill, ed.
 2014.
 Seeking Talent for Creative Cities: The Social Dynamics of Innovation.
 Toronto: University of Toronto Press.